aknot242/terraform-nginx-auth/README.md

 ### Test the Deployed Solution

-1. In your browser, navigate to the NGINX OIDC auth site.
+1. In your browser, navigate to the NGINX Plus OIDC auth site.
 Hint: this is the host you entered into the terraform.tfvars file, line **13**.

 2. You should be redirected to Microsoft login screens, requesting your authorization for the application to use your ID to authenticate to the Sentence app.